Loopring/protocols/packages/loopring_v3/circuit/statements.md

 ## PublicData statement

-A valid instance of an PublicData statement assures that given an input of:
+A valid instance of a PublicData statement assures that given an input of:

 - data: bits[N]